Litecms/Gallery/readme.md

-This is a Laravel 5 package that provides gallery management facility for lavalite framework.
+This is a litecms 5 package that provides gallery management facility for lavalite framework.

 ## Installation